fidaa-mahboob/Financial-Record-API-MVP/README.md

 ## Minimal Viable Product: Financial Records API v1

 This first iteration of an MVP API is designed to help a client store financial data in AWS cloud.
-There will be more features added later in the following API versions after successful introduction and implementation in bussiness envrionment.
+There will be more features added later in the following API versions after successful introduction and implementation in business envrionment.

 ### Technology
 <ul>